-- 1 Understand the economic motivations underlying business combinations. - 2 Learn about alternative forms of business combinations, from both the legal and accounting perspectives. - 3 Introduce accounting concepts for business combinations, emphasizing the acquisition method. - 4 See how firms record fair values of assets and liabilities in an acquisition.
+- 1.1 Understand the economic motivations underlying business combinations. - 1.2 Learn about alternative forms of business combinations, from both the legal and accounting perspectives. - Introduce accounting concepts for business combinations, emphasizing the acquisition method. - See how firms record fair values of assets and liabilities in an acquisition. - Appendix: Review accounting concepts for a pooling of interests.